HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - -08-09: Barb re funds - in Progress
   - try adding this to a project, ideally with MileStones
+    - this is probably easier with a PR
 - -08-19: ... `/` "ask": Sales vs. Marketing ?
 - -0829: ... `/` use TelegraphChars as Dates
 - 09-09: ...